wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.4.3 =
+= 1.4.4 =
-Added a fix for the contact form because of Yahoo's new DMARC policy, a fix to the settings page, and updated the spam filters.
+Added Serbian Translation (sr_RS), speed improvements for processing comments, and improved/updated the spam filters.
 Please see Changelog for more details.

 == Other Notes ==